-- Tile flooring is usually cold underfoot, since your basement concrete slab can get very cold being that it’s underground.
+- Tile flooring is usually cold underfoot, as your basement concrete slab can get very cold given that it’s underground.
 But, like we mentioned before, radiant heating will help with that.

 - And although tile is very durable, it’s not 100% damage-proof.
 So, if a tile gets damaged badly and needs to be replaced, that can be a difficult process.